SageTheDev67/Flappy-Bird/README.md

-Completely Static and you can play the game here:https://flappy-bird.adfreegames.workers.dev/
+Completely free and you can play the game here:https://flappy-bird.adfreegames.workers.dev/